transmissions11/solcurity/README.md

 - `F16` - If the function allows operating on another user in the system, do not assume `msg.sender` is the user being operated on.
 - `F17` - If the function requires the contract is in an uninitialized state, do not use `owner == address(0)` to check.
 - `F18` - Only use `private` to intentionally prevent child contracts from calling the function, prefer `internal` for flexibility.
+- `F19` - Use `virtual` if there are legitimate (and safe) instances where a child contract may wish to override the function's behavior.

 ## Modifiers